-Our energy price comparison calculator is wholly owned and managed by us.
-It uses information about your current energy supply arrangements to identify or calculate your annual energy usage.
-It then uses this annual usage figure to calculate comparative quotes for all available products available to you so you can easily compare these with your current deal.
+Our energy price comparison calculator is wholly owned and managed by us and our team based in the UK.
+It uses information about your current energy supply arrangements to identify or calculate your average annual energy usage.
+It then uses this annual usage figure to calculate comparative quotes for all available products available to you so you can easily compare these with your current gas and electricity tariff.
 All calculations are fully impartial and are calculated on a true like-for-like basis.

 The estimated savings are calculated by subtracting the annual cost of the new tariff from the cost with your current energy supplier and tariff.

 The default presentation of the results is shown strictly in the order of lowest cost (highest saving) first.
-You are then able to narrow your results by selecting the tariff types you are interested in.
-You can also choose to sort your results by factors other than price (for example by length of fixed period or tariffs with no exit penalty) and decide which payment options you want to see.
+You are then able to narrow your results by selecting the tariff types you are interested in e.g. fixed/variable tariff, paper/paperless billing etc...
+You can also choose to sort your results by factors other than price (for example by length of fixed period or tariffs with no exit penalty) and decide which energy payment options you want to see.

 Please note that you can opt to filter tariffs based on the features and preferences you require.
 However, if you choose to do this to refine your search, then you will only see those tariffs that match your criteria.
 In this case you may no longer see the cheapest energy tariffs available to you.